What is the story of the Powell Street Festival Society?

-Details on this year’s Powell Street Festival performers and activities will be unveiled on June 1st.
+Details on this year’s Powell Street Festival performers and activities will be unveiled by July.

 Why don’t you charge an entry fee?
 How do you raise money for the Powell Street Festival?

 The Powell Street Festival strives to foster inclusivity, therefore it is essential that admission remains free.
-PSF raises money for the festival via support from Canadian Heritage, the Canada Council for the Arts, the BC Arts Council, and the City of Vancouver, individual donors, among others.
-Sponsors include Japan Airlines, The Georgia Straight, City TV, Omni Television, Rogers Radio Group, Vancouver Shinpo, The Bulletin, and Ethical Bean Coffee.
+PSF raises money for the festival via support from our funders and sponsors.

 How do I become a member of the Powell Street Festival Society?

 A lifetime membership to the Powell Street Festival Society costs just $12!
-To become a member, please print out this page or download and print out this Membership Form and mail it to us with your membership fee.
-Or sign up now on Eventbrite.
+Lifetime members can Top-Up their membership each year for an additional $12 and receive discounts at local businesses and on festival merchandise.
+To become a member, go to our membership page to sign up online or download and print out this Membership Form and mail it to us with your membership fee.

 If I donate to the Powell Street Festival Society, where does my money go?

-PSFS is 99% volunteer run.
-Your donations go directly into the production of the festival as well as off-season programing such as the Asahi Tribute Game and Spatial Poetics.
+PSFS is 97% volunteer run.
+Your donations go directly into the production of the festival as well as off-season programming such as the Asahi Tribute Game.